-Appendix A contains the Budget Act summary of estimated mental health and substance use service costs for the Secretary Approved Plan (current Medi-Cal mental health and substance use service benefit plan.)
-It should be noted that by FY 20-21, 90% of these costs will be borne by the federal government as part of the national coverage expansion initiative under ACA.
-The remaining 10% will be the non-Federal share.
+Appendix A contains the summary of estimated mental health and substance use service costs for the Secretary Approved Plan (current Medi-Cal mental health and substance use service benefit plan).
+It should be noted that by FY 2020-21, 90% of these costs will be borne by the federal government as part of the expansion initiative under ACA.20 The remaining 10% will be the non-Federal share.

-Table III shows that by 2020 there are projected to be 934,724 newly enrolled Medi-Cal recipients who are members of the expansion population.
-Just over 170,000 of these are expected to be accessing and using mental health services, and approximately 96,000 of these are expected to be accessing and using substance use services.
-This represents a substantial increase in the demand and utilization for mental health and substance use services between 2014 and 2020.
+Table III shows that by 2020-21 there are projected to be approximately 945,097 average monthly eligible beneficiaries as a result of the newly enrolled Medi-Cal recipients who are members of the expansion population.21 Just over 170,000 of these individuals are expected to access and use mental health services, and approximately 96,000 of these are expected to be access and use substance use services.22 This represents a substantial increase in the average number of monthly Medi-Cal beneficiaries who may need mental health and substance use services between 2014 and 2020.